nextcloud/documentation/user_manual/files/encrypting_files.rst

 .. figure:: ../images/encryption1.png

-When you log back it takes a few minutes to work, depending on how many files you have, and then you are returned to your default ownCloud page.
+When you log back in it takes a few minutes to work, depending on how many files you have, and then you are returned to your default ownCloud page.

 .. figure:: ../images/encryption2.png